Computers, Materials & Continua DOI:10.32604/cmc.2020.012116 | |

 3.1 Variants of Bat Algorithms

 The standard bat algorithm has many advantages, and one of the main advantages is that it allows very fast convergence at a very initial stage.
 This makes it an efficient algorithm for applications such as classifications and others when quick solutions needed.
-However, to allow the algorithm to go too quickly into the operating phase we vary images and images too quickly, which can lead to stagnation after the first stage.
+However, to allow the algorithm to go too quickly into the operating phase we vary and too quickly, which can lead to stagnation after the first stage.
 To improve performance, many methods and strategies have been attempted to increase the diversity of the solution and thus improve performance, which has produced some good and effective variants of the bat algorithm.
 These variants can be mentioned [3]:

 • FLBA (Fuzzy Logic Bat Algorithm [4]: By introducing fuzzy logic into the bat algorithm, it called this variant Fuzzy Logic Bat Algorithm.